ErikAugust/todo/applications/cli/README.md

 # Getting Started

 Use the `todo start` command to set the path of the JSON file used to store your list.
-An `.env` file with a variable to the path is created in the working directory.
+An `.env` file with a `TODO_PATH` variable is created in the working directory.

 <!-- toc -->